ctarbide/ctarbide.github.io/pages/2024/2024-02-21_18h37m27_dag64·dag_encoding·64bit/README.txt

 *Denormals Are Gone* encoding for IEEE754 doubles, because they, the subnormals, are [not good](#references) anyway.

-This is the product of a [detailed observation][FAD] of IEEE754 format.
+This is the product of a [detailed observation][FAD] of the IEEE754 format.

 [FAD]: <<link to floats and doubles>>